Advanced lectures & Applications

 This course will be given by a member of the CERN project office.
 The method developed here is adapted to big scientific projects in particle and astroparticle physics.
 As an exercise, students will have to work on planning & organising a project.

-week 8 - Medical Applications
+week 8 - Medical Applications & end of school project

 - Medical Applications